Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 }
 ```

 Note that the status of the schedule is now reported as `stopping`.
-The reason is that, similar as during [creation of a schedule](setpoints-and-schedules.md#creating-schedules), the API will forward the delete request to the aedifion.device then return immediately.
+The reason is that, similar to the [creation of a schedule](setpoints-and-schedules.md#creating-schedules), the API will forward the delete request to the aedifion.device then return immediately.
 Just as everything about schedules, deletion is asynchronous and the caller should thus `GET` the schedule a short time after issuing the delete in order to verify that everything worked out as expected.

 ## Limitations and caveats